rizdiaprilian/MLZoomcamp_2022/Project_1/readme.md

 - Test it: `python gateway_efficient_net.py` and `python test_efficient-net-serving.py`.
 Remind that information of `EXTERNAL-IP` of load balancer must be set for `url` when testing gateway service.

 After getting done with this, just delete EKS cluster : `eksctl delete cluster --name efficient-net-eks`

-### Gradio

-Alternatively, you can also the interactive way to

-1) Download from docker hub and run image

-    - `docker pull 21492rar/bird-image-classification:serverless-bird`
-    - `docker pull 21492rar/bird-image-classification:gradio-effnet`

-2) HuggingFace
-This portal offers compaibility with gradio.
-As I choose for free hosting, just expect a slow inference when playing around with this app.